 So, as I reflect on all these small things that together have helped me to heal, I am struck with awe and at how incredible the human body is.
 So many things we can take for granted.
 The food we eat, gets transformed in our bowels to living cells and we are able to think, move, speak, breathe, and so many of our body's organs work without us thinking.
 We breathe air and it gives us life.
 We drink water and it gets absorbed and used by our bodies and excreted.
 Life has a power of its own, and too often we do not stop to appreciate it and breathe in life.
 As I face the coming year, I know there are still challenges to overcome, lessons to be learned, sorrows and joys.
 Death is final but life is continuous and cyclic.
 There is no final chapter, or place where we can say, we have arrived.
 We can only look back and know that certain events and people were important and pivotal to who we are today.
 Shalom.

 It's been a busy few months.
 I almost don't know where to begin.
-In November, my blood tests came back for low iron, low calcium and low vitamin D. It was frustrating because I had eaten well.
-I tried so many things from vegetable and fruit juicing, veganism and raw food till I finally accepted the full Asian diet that had stood the test of generations.
+In November, my blood tests came back for low iron, low calcium and low vitamin D. It was frustrating because I had felt that I had been eating well.
 I met a woman who had thyroid issues and we exchanged notes about what we had learnt.
 She told me about how dairy and wheat could clog up the small villi in the intestines and prevent food from being absorbed properly.
 I looked into it further and found that the wheat grown in the last 60 years has four times the gluten in it.
-Here we were eating stoneground organic wheat, spelt and grains made into sourdough bread and damaging our intestines with healthy food.
-The milk we were drinking, was compounding the issue and causing inflammation in our bodies.
+Here we were eating stoneground organic wheat made into sourdough bread and damaging our intestines with healthy food.
+The milk we were drinking, was compounding the issue and causing inflammation in our bodies because of the a1 protein.
 An inflamed bowel allowed viruses, undigested food to pass through and led to mineral deficiencies.
 I believed that we were eating the best organic produce money could buy and that would protect me from illness and yet it was the wheat and dairy in particular that was so damaging.
 Add into the mix, lack of sunshine and stress and it was a perfect recipe for chronic illness.

 I was actually half way through a water fast when I saw my cardio for the results.
 I had come across an article about fasting and high blood pressure and how water fasting and supervised re-feeding could lower BP to normal levels. ( http://www.vegsource.com/articles/goldhamer_high_pressure.htm ) I was hoping that a few days of fasting would have been enough that when I went to the cardio, my BP would behave itself but she read it, as 160/100.
 My heart though was strong and she said that the reason why my BP was low after I was diagnosed was that was my heart was weak but as I improved, my BP rose.
 Typically, I would have been given meds to control my BP.
 For me, losing Jasher and being on meds for BP was not something I could reconcile.
 I was now strong enough to water fast.
 I had read the Essene Gospel of Peace, in the first few weeks of being diagnosed and the wisdom contained in it about fasting and praying for healing had always played in my mind.
 I suddenly felt that everything I had done, with diet, yoga, and changing our lives as a family had lead me to the decision to water fast.
 I was aiming for 10 days but in the end, because of a family crisis, ended up completing 7 days of the water fast.